 It covers around 27 acres and before being a nice park, it used to be a site for public punishment.
 This actually sounds very surprising, but it was true.
 That was during the Middle Ages before Arthur Guinness bought it and transformed the land into a more peaceful one.

 Apparently, the Guinness Family had worked at their best to make Ireland a nicer place.
 Nowadays, the Office of Public Works runs the park and maintains its facilities.
 It contains a garden and a playground.
 The area is quite vast, so it easily includes eighteen monuments of eighteen different Irish figures.
-They belong to people who had an impact in the history of Ireland.
+They belong to people who had an impact on the history of Ireland.

 The Guinness Storehouse

 Here is one of the most prominent places there that you will keep hearing about; the Guinness Storehouse.
 In 2015, people ranked this place as one of the most popular attractions in Ireland, specifically, and in Europe, generally.
-Thus, you will definitely regret if you forget adding it to your list.
+Thus, you will definitely regret it if you forget to add it to your list.
 This place belonged to the Guinness Family.
 A tour around that factory is a splendid experience that will leave you awed about the creation of pints.
 Get yourself familiar with the history of brewing.

-You will learn all about when it started in Ireland, how they marketed for it, and how it is drunk.
+You will learn all about when it started in Ireland, how they marketed it, and how it is drunk.
 The factory consists of seven floors and you can have the tour totally for free, so don’t miss it.
 Above all, you will enjoy a free pint right after the tour.

 The Little Museum of Dublin